Arrive Amman, Jordan

 Desert Castles | Mighty Structures

-See the Qasr el-Kharaneah, purportedly used as a caravansary; the frescoed Qasr Amra, a World War I headquarters of Sheriff Hussein and T.E.
-Lawrence; and Qal’at el-Azraq, which Lawrence used as a military base during the Arab Revolt against the Turks in 1917.
+See the Qasr el-Kharaneah; the frescoed Qasr Amra, a World War I headquarters of Sheriff Hussein and T.E.
+Lawrence; and Qal’at el-Azraq, which Lawrence used as a military base during the Arab Revolt of 1917.
 Then, visit the ruins of Umm el-Jimal, where Lawrence staged his first attack on the Ottoman stronghold of Damascus in 1918.
 End your day with a tasting at Zumat Winery.

 Madaba | Marvelous Mosaics

-Drive the Kings Highway, an ancient frankincense route of pilgrims and prophets.
-Arrive at Mount Nebo, where Moses glimpsed the Holy Land he would never enter.
-Take in views of Jordan, the Dead Sea and Israel, continuing on to see the Byzantine mosaics of Madaba.
-At the Greek Orthodox Church of St. George, examine a sixth-century map of Jerusalem.
+Drive the Kings Highway, an ancient route of pilgrims and prophets.
+Arrive at Mount Nebo, where Moses is said to have glimpsed the Holy Land he would never enter.
+Take in views of Jordan, the Dead Sea and Israel, continuing on to the Byzantine mosaics of Madaba and the Greek Orthodox Church of St. George.
 Prepare an evening meal with a local chef during an authentic Chef’s Table experience.

 Petra | The “Rose-Red” City

 Explore Petra, the once-thriving capital carved into red rock.
-It was conquered by the Romans, later abandoned by all but the Bedouins and lost to Westerners until 1812.
-Pass through the Siq to the Treasury, Temple of the Winged Lions and the Palace Tomb.
+Abandoned by all but the Bedouins for centuries, Petra was lost to Westerners until 1812.
+Discover the Siq, Treasury, Temple of the Winged Lions and the Palace Tomb.
 This evening, enjoy a leisurely dinner at your hotel.

 Wadi Rum | Valley of the Moon

 Discover Little Petra, once inhabited by the Nabataeans.
 After seeing its tombs, cisterns and channels, continue to Wadi Rum, also known as the “Valley of the Moon.”
 This otherworldly landscape was the setting for the 1962 film Lawrence of Arabia and the location where T.E.
 Lawrence lived with his Bedouin allies.
 Take to the desert by 4x4 vehicle alongside a native Bedouin guide, and explore a seemingly endless maze of narrow valleys and gorges.
-Then saddle up for a camel ride and admire the towering sandstone peaks, brilliantly illuminated in the soft light at sunset.
-You are then treated to zarb, a local Bedouin form of barbecue where chicken, lamb and vegetables are cooked in an underground pit.
-After dinner, depart for your hotel in Aqaba on the shores of the Red Sea.
+Then, saddle up for a camel ride and admire the towering sandstone peaks, brilliantly illuminated in the soft light at sunset.
+Sample zarb, a local Bedouin barbecue cooked in an underground pit.
+After dinner, depart for your hotel in Aqaba.

 Aqaba | Sunset Cruise

-Enjoy the morning at leisure on the relaxing shores of the Red Sea, with opportunities to scuba dive or snorkel if you so choose.
+Enjoy the morning at leisure on the relaxing shores of the Red Sea, taking the opportunity to scuba dive or snorkel if you so choose.
 Spend the afternoon exploring Aqaba with your guide.
-Poised at the trade routes from Asia, Africa and Europe, this pivotal battleground witnessed fierce fighting between Lawrence’s Arab allies and the Turks in 1916-17.
-Imagine the battles as they unfolded, touring a fortress and a castle that both bore witness to daring camel charges during the conflict.
-Visit Aqaba Archaeological Museum for a close look at regional antiquities.
-Later in the evening, enjoy a sunset cruise on the Red Sea, enjoying dinner and views of Jordan, Israel, Egypt and Saudi Arabia.
+Poised at the trade routes from Asia, Africa and Europe, this pivotal battleground witnessed fierce fighting between Lawrence’s Arab allies and the Turks.
+Imagine the battles as they unfolded, touring a fortress and a castle that witnessed daring camel charges during the conflict.
+Later, embark on a sunset cruise of the Red Sea, enjoying dinner and views of Jordan, Israel, Egypt and Saudi Arabia.

 Dead Sea | Journey to the Lowest Place on Earth